 It is possible to complete a major in Philosophy without taking a course in Philosophy during the first year.

+The study of philosophy enables students to confront in a disciplined and constructive way fundamental questions and problems, both theoretical and practical, about themselves and their relation to the world.
 Philosophy 101, 102, 106, 111, and 135 are open to any first-year student.
 Philosophy 111 (Introduction to Philosophy) is a historically-oriented course which is an excellent general education choice for students in all fields, as well as the prerequisite for most advanced courses in philosophy.

 Philosophy 101 (Logic) and 102 (Symbolic Logic) should also be considered, particularly by students who would profit from extensive exercise in careful, exact reasoning.
 Philosophy 101 concentrates on recognizing and evaluating arguments, both deductive and inductive, as they appear in ordinary language; Philosophy 102 emphasizes the analysis of more complex arguments by symbolizing their logical form.
 Philosophy 106 (Contemporary Ethical Issues) is primarily a discussion class in which arguments addressing moral problems are explored.
 Philosophy 135 (Philosophy and Literature) provides the opportunity to explore philosophical themes as they are expressed in works of fiction.
 Courses beyond the 100 level should be selected with the advice of the department.